 Despite the fact that my son pooped everyday, and given that I know he was taking in enough fluids and fiber, he still became constipated.

 In the end, he ended up taking an adult serving of Miralax everyday for a week, which helped clear him out.
 Amazingly, after he was potty trained, all signs of constipation were resolved.

 I realize you're not a constipated infant, BUT the doctor told me that the amount of Mirilax they had adults take who had severe constipation was incredible.
 I hope you're never in a place to take that much Mirilax.

 This is just one story that illustrates how we could very well be constipated and not know it.
 If you're not pooping enough, it's still in you!

 Different foods can help for different reasons.
-Some foods contain a lot of fiber, which can help to add bulk to your poop – making it bigger.
+High fiber foods help to add bulk to your poop - making it bigger.
 Other foods contain nutrients, like magnesium, which helps to increase the amount of water in your intestines, which helps to kickstart peristalsis.
 Make sense?

 Before you reach for a box of laxatives, which should be an absolute last resort, here are a few foods you should fill your cart with to get you more regular.